RiccardoRicci23/SoftwareAndComputing_project/README.md

 It is possible to find further instructions opening run_checker.cpp file in `./run_checker/` folder.
 A sample run (run355234407_200828235509) has already been analyzed, but it is possible to check N runs at once pasting the relative .root files inside `./_data_/August_BENT/not_checked/`.

-## 2. Data extraction & analysis: clusterVSrun.cpp and efficiency macros
+## 2. Data extraction: clusterVSrun.cpp and efficiency macros
 The following macros studies some fundamental quantities related to the DUT performance.

 ### clusterVSrun.cpp